Frequently Asked Questions

 Does canning affect the flavour of the wine?

 Not at all!
 Canning technology has improved dramatically in the past few years.
 Aluminium cans are now lined with a water-based polymer which protects the flavours of our wines perfectly.
 We’ve worked hard with wine-makers, wine technologists and canning companies to bring you the very best experience with our wines.
-Our grape varieties have been chosen specially to compliment canning and should taste better out of a can than a bottle.
+Our grape varieties have been chosen specially to complement canning and should taste better out of a can than a bottle.
 If you are still unsure, give our wines a try - if you do not like them, we are happy to refund you.

 How many glasses of wine are in a single can?